isomerpages/ura-mbsc2020/_FAQ/3-planning-your-visit.md

 #### <ins>By Car</ins>
 Due to road closures around Marina Bay and Civic District on New Year’s Eve, the public is encouraged to take the train.

-Please refer to our map for more information.
+Please refer to our <a href="https://ura-mbsc2020-staging.netlify.com/_visitors-information/getting-there">map</a> for more information.

 #### 2. How can I keep updated about the crowd situation?